-Micrima, the Bristol-based breast imaging company and developer of a ground-breaking and CE Mark approved radio-wave breast imaging system, successfully closed on a new financing round of £2.6m in September 2016.
-This funding continues to support accelerated development of its patented MARIATM technology, which aims to enable breast screening to become safer, more comfortable and more accessible to a larger proportion of the global female population.
+Micrima, the Bristol-based breast imaging company and developer of a ground-breaking and CE Mark approved radio-wave breast imaging system, successfully closed on a number of financing rounds the latest in May 2018 of £4.4m.
+This investment continues to support accelerated development of its patented MARIA® technology, which aims to enable breast screening to become safer, more comfortable and more accessible to a larger proportion of the global female population.
 The company is now entering the commercialisation phase with interest from a few private clinics at this stage.

-The Company also continues to make excellent progress on the next version of the MARIATM system, due to be released in 2017, which will offer significantly enhanced functionality, including the ability to automatically distinguish between different types of lesion, providing a significant advantage over current methods for its future screening applications.
+The Company also continues to make excellent progress on the next version of the MARIA® system, due to be released in 2019, which will offer significantly enhanced functionality.

 Tim Mills, Investment Director at the Angel CoFund commented: “We originally invested in Micrima because we knew we’d found an extremely capable team working with some very interesting technology in a sector with considerable opportunity for innovation.
 The team has really delivered on our expectation in the last couple of years and we’re very happy to be supporting them again through this next phase of development.”